Peripheral Smear for Malaria

-Peripheral smear for malaria is done to detect the presence of malarial parasite in the blood.
-Malaria is an infectious disease which is caused by species of the Plasmodium parasite.
-It is caused by the bite of the infected mosquito (female anopheles).
-The species which cause infection in humans include Plasmodium Vivax, Plasmodium malariae, Plasmodium ovale and Plasmodium falciparum.
+Peripheral smear for malaria is done to detect the presence of malarial parasites in the blood.
+Malaria is an infectious disease that is caused by species of the Plasmodium parasite.
+This test is usually done to diagnose malaria and to monitor the treatment of malaria.

 Why is Peripheral Smear for Malaria done?